-Many small and mid-sized B2B companies are recruiting for a marketing manager right now.
-For many, it's the first time they've hired for the role.
+Many business-to-business (B2B) companies are recruiting for a marketing manager right now.
+For many smaller B2B companies, it's the first time they've hired for the role.
 And while they want to find the 'perfect' marketing manager, the reality is that they aren't quite sure what they should be looking for.
 A great marketing manager will help a B2B company raise awareness and generate leads.
 A not-so-good marketing manager will undertake lots of activities, spend lots of time and money, and not accomplish much.
 How can you know if you've found the former and avoided the latter?

 To help, we've put together a list of qualities that we think comprises a ‘perfect’ marketing manager for a small or mid-sized B2B company.
 Here’s the trick: rarely will you find all these qualities neatly packaged up in one person.
-(If you do - hire him or her!).
+(If you do - hire them now!)
 This list will help you identify if your potential marketing manager is on the right track (ie they have the majority of the skills they need to be successful).

 The perfect marketing manager for a small or mid-sized B2B company is someone who:

 Thinks strategically and can align the marketing plan with the company's business goals.

 A great B2B marketing manager can come up with a strategic marketing plan – no matter what industry you are in or verticals you are targeting.
 He or she will be able to do the necessary research about your business and know what you do, in order to create the right marketing plan.
 Your marketing manager will also consider your business goals and how the plan will help you achieve them.

 Has the tactical skills to execute an integrated marketing plan